AI & You: The Absolute Basics

 Think of it like a very fast student.
 You show it many examples, and it learns patterns from them.
 Then it uses those patterns to answer questions or do tasks.

-Where you already meet AI in Singapore
+Where you already meet AI in your area

 - Spell check on your phone — it spots mistakes as you type in English, Chinese, Malay, or Tamil.